duke-compsci308-spring2016/lab_rps/DESIGN.md

 ####Methods

-* Need to determine if both weapons selected
+* Need to determine if both weapons selected (returns boolean)
-* Need to determine winner
+* Need to determine winner (returns the relationship of player1Weapon to player2Weapon)
-* Need to query both players for weapons
+* Need to query both players for weapons (getters for Weapons)
-* Need to increment score
+* Need to increment score (use setter for Game class)

 ===